remy/remysharp.com/public/drafts/jsbin-part-2.md

 In some cases, since I have admin access to JS Bin, I would just delete the bin.
 But it was (and is) like playing whack-a-mole.
 You delete one, and immediately find another - partly also because with JS Bin, you're deleting a revision, and not the whole collection of bins (I've yet to develop that).

 So in this case, I would head to the database and run dangerous manual queries to delete all the bins with the offending URL.
-Thankfully, in the 15 million rows, I had the good sense to add a index early on to the URL field, so it's quick and doesn't lock up the table.
+Thankfully, in the 15 million rows, I had the good sense to add an index early on to the URL field, so it's quick and doesn't lock up the table.

 ### SEO spam